x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 - In Microsoft 365, Office 365, and Exchange Online, you can create a maximum of 1,000 public folder mailboxes.

-- Before you migrate your public folders, we recommend that you first move all user mailboxes to Office 365 and Exchange Online.
+- Before you migrate your public folders, we recommend that you first move all user mailboxes to Microsoft 365 or Office 365 and Exchange Online.
 For details, see [Ways to migrate multiple email accounts to Microsoft 365 or Office 365](../../mailbox-migration/mailbox-migration.md).

 - Outlook Anywhere needs to be enabled on the legacy Exchange server.
 For details about enabling Outlook Anywhere on Exchange 2010 servers, see [Enable Outlook Anywhere](https://go.microsoft.com/fwlink/p/?LinkID=187249).